 The Last Quagga

-August 12, 1883 - On this day the last living quagga died in captivity at the Artis Magistra zoo in Amsterdam.
+August 12, 1883 - On this day the last quagga died in captivity at the Artis Magistra zoo in Amsterdam.

 The quagga was a subspecies of the plains zebra.
 It had the normal zebra markings on the front of its body, but in its midsection the dark stripes gradually widened then faded away.
 Its hindquarters were totally brown.